 AR/VR is blending the lines between the digital and physical world.
 They are offering users a brand new way of interacting with brands and changing the shape of commerce.
 These technologies can be applied to varied industries including fashion & retail, real estate, tourism & maps, interior design, training & education, healthcare, the dating industry, and of course, gaming.

-Whatever industry you belong to, XR (extended reality) approach toward design will help you reach out to your end-users who are sitting at home, adjusting to the new normal era (thanks to COVID-19).
-Designers can help you develop apps/digital products using AR/VR in design.
+Whatever industry you belong to, XR (extended reality) approach toward design will help you reach out to your end-users sitting at home, adjusting to the new normal era (thanks to COVID-19).
+Designers can help AR developers craft the best experience for the users through AR/VR in design.